 Privately held companies run the gamut, from the 5.4 million new business applications filed in the U.S. during 20214 to Forbes’ 2022 list of the largest private companies in America, which included 245 U.S.-based firms with revenues of $2 billion or more.5 From the newest fintech with a disruptive business model, to the store down the block, to well-known brands like KPMG, IKEA, Lego – the private sector includes businesses of every shape, size, sector, and maturity.

 Companies have a variety of reasons for staying private.
 Some want to grow more prior to an initial public offering (IPO).
 Others may want to tightly control ownership, or be free to focus on longer term objectives rather than hitting quarterly revenue targets for equity shareholders.

 With more routes to capital than ever before, these companies can choose to remain privately-held without sacrificing access to funding.
 Since the financial crisis, non-bank lenders have replaced banks as a primary source of financing to thousands of businesses.
-This has resulted in exponential growth in private credit, now a $7 trillion market.
+This has resulted in exponential growth in private credit, a fast-growing multi-trillion-dollar asset class.